fairdataihub/analytics/README.md

 <h1>Kombucha</h1>

 <p>
-A free and open-source analytics platform offering valuable insights as an alternative to Umami and Google Analytics. 🍄🚜🛖
+A lightweight, open-source, and privacy-friendly app-usage tracking platform for comprehensive tracking of logs and events.
 </p>

 <br />